Emergency Planning Unit

 Local Authority Liaison Officer (LALO)

-The emergency services (fire, police and ambulance) may request we support them during a major incident or emergency.
-We have Local Authority Liaison Officers (LALO's) who can attend an emergency scene to liaise with the emergency services.
+The emergency services (fire, police and ambulance) may request support during a major incident.
+Local Authority Liaison Officers (LALOs) can attend the scene to liaise with the emergency services.